HelixLauncher/.github/profile/README.md

 * [helixlauncher.dev](https://github.com/HelixLauncher/helixlauncher.dev) - The source code for the Helix website
 * [meta](https://github.com/HelixLauncher/meta) - Utility for fetching Minecraft and loader versions from a centralized source
 * [ferinth](https://github.com/HelixLauncher/ferinth) - Forked modrinth rust library for use in Helix
-* [furse](https://github.com/HelixLauncher/furse) - Forked curseforge rust library for use in Helix